 The Pick-Apart-Your-Post Underminer

 Have you ever had this happen to you?
-You post something and someone you consider a friend subtly picks it it apart.
+You post something and someone you consider a friend subtly picks it apart.
 They ask if you aren't worried about the reactions of others who might read your post.
-You know that your post was harmless and nothing that anyone else would even notice, so you are confused as to why your friend has even brought this up.
+You know that your post was harmless and nothing that would concern anyone else, so you are confused as to why your friend has even brought this up.

 You'll know you are dealing with an underminer if they continue this pattern, watching your posts, then dropping their "comment bombs" intimating that you weren't being discreet.
 Your friend will never come right out and say that, of course, but it's implied.

 If something similar has happened to you, you might find yourself wondering why anyone would waste their time worrying about what is posted on your wall.
-But an underminer will use this as an opportunity to try to get you questioning your own judgement.
+But an underminer will use this as an opportunity to try to shake your confidence and to get at you.

 Why Didn't You Message Me?